fstamour/emu/readme.md

 > The machine is simple, not the implementation

-Implement an had-hoc 8-bits virtual machine, to help teach how computer works.
+Implements an had-hoc 8-bits virtual machine, to help teach how computer works.
 It includes it own assambler, linker and dissasambler.

 ## Registers (all 8 bits)